liviacardaccia02/liviacardaccia02/README.md

 # Hey there! 🌸

 Welcome to my GitHub profile!
-I'm Livia, a passionate Computer Science and Engineering student in my final year of studies.
-Currently, I'm diving deep into the world of smart technology as I work on my thesis project - building a smart air purifier. 🍃
+I'm Livia and I've just graduated in Computer Science and Engineering.
+For my thesis project, I dove deep into the world of smart technology by building a smart air purifier. 🍃

 ### 🔭 Currently Working On:
-- My thesis project on building a smart air purifier to improve indoor air quality.
+- Adding new features on my thesis project on building a smart air purifier to improve indoor air quality.
 - Exploring new technologies and tinkering with IoT devices.

 ### 🌱 Currently Learning: